AryanJ-NYC/ofoyle-rules/src/pages/property/seabreeze-s9.md

 There’s no better way to celebrate another perfect day in paradise than dinner at one of the Island’s favorite restaurants, like NeNe’s, Doreen’s Cup of Joe, or Joey’s Pizza, all just a short walk away.

-So for a romantic vacation as perfect as the Marco Island weather, plan your trip to the Seabreeze South today.
+For a romantic vacation as perfect as the Marco Island weather, plan your trip to the Seabreeze South today.